Adrian Peterson Oakland Raiders Rumors: AP, Jared Cook Headline Raiders News

 Adrian Peterson-Oakland Raiders rumors have become stronger due to how NFL free agency is playing out.
 Peterson met with the Seattle Seahawks, but the team ended up signing running back Eddie Lacy away from the Green Bay Packers.
 That has taken one of the rumored destinations for Peterson off the table, raising the likelihood that he could end up signing with one of the other five teams that his agent had indicated were interested.
 Could the Raiders now be at the top of the personal list that Peterson is working with?

-A report by NFL.com reported on additional Oakland Raiders news from earlier in the week.
+A story by NFL.com reported on additional Oakland Raiders news from earlier in the week.
 The Raiders signed two-time Pro Bowl receiver and return man Cordarrelle Patterson, taking away a weapon that had been pretty important to the Minnesota Vikings.
 Patterson will likely handle most of the punt and kick returns for the Raiders, giving the team a better option than Jalen Richard, who served in that role during the 2016 NFL season.
-Adding Patterson may have been one of many steps that the Raiders are undertaking to improve the team for a deep run in the 2018 NFL Playoffs.
+Adding Patterson may have been one of many steps that the Raiders are undertaking to improve the team for a deep run in the 2017 NFL Playoffs.

 As previously reported by the Inquisitr, there had already been Adrian Peterson-Oakland Raiders rumors as soon as free agency opened.
 Six teams were listed by Peterson’s agent as places he wouldn’t mind playing this year.
 Among those teams were the Raiders, Green Bay Packers, New England Patriots, Seattle Seahawks, Detroit Lions, and Minnesota Vikings.
 While the Packers could use a big upgrade at running back, the team might not be willing to pay a good enough salary to land AP.
 The Seahawks may also be out after giving Eddie Lacy a one-year deal.